 One key way to aid both operators and regulators in meeting consumer requirements is through automated ID Verification.
 This is a way to provide a seamless onboarding process for new players by providing fast, AI-Powered identity verification, such as our very own AutoIdent.

 Overall, automated verification looks to be the way forward and is already becoming commonplace for operators and regulators alike.
 The UK’s gambling commission already recommends looking into AI-Powered services for onboarding processes and many operators have moved to such a system.
+Read on: Online Gambling regulations in the UK – an overview

 This benefits every party involved in the process, from making consumers’ lives easier, to reducing waiting times and increasing conversion rates, while keeping a high level of security.